Sonata for horn, trumpet and trombone

-The Sonate pour cor, trompette et trombone (Sonata for horn, trumpet and trombone), FP 33a, by Francis Poulenc is a piece of chamber music composed in 1922 and dedicated to Raymonde Linossier (1897–1930).
-Poulenc revised it in 1945.
-Its total performance time is about eight minutes.
+The Sonata for horn, trumpet and trombone (Sonate pour cor, trompette et trombone), FP 33a, by Francis Poulenc is a piece of chamber music composed in 1922 and dedicated to Raymonde Linossier (1897–1930).
+Poulenc revised the composition in 1945.

-History

 The sonata is the composer's second extant work of chamber music, after the Sonata for two clarinets.
 It was written between August and October 1922 at the same time as the Sonata for clarinet and bassoon, and was premiered at the Théâtre des Champs-Élysées in Paris on 4 January 1923 at a Satie-Poulenc concert organized by Jean Wiener.
-Poulenc revised the composition in 1945.